 Group Rapid Transit

-Group Rapid Transit (GRT) is an automated transit system with an exclusive right-of-way, accomodating a shared ride for 6 to maximum 30 passengers per vehicle.
-Typically these systems are installed in a line connection, but can also operate in a network configuration.
-A GRT system can operate at intermediate headways and provides a high frequency or transportation on-demand.
+Group Rapid Transit (GRT) is an automated transit system with an exclusive right-of-way, providing a shared ride for 6 to 30 passengers per vehicle.
+A GRT system can operate at intermediate headways and offers a high frequency or transportation on-demand.

-2getthere’s Group Rapid Transit system consists of a number of automated mini-buses (ParkShuttles) and the supervisory control system TOMS.
-The ParkShuttle vehicle can accommodate 20 (12 seats, 8 standees) to 25 passengers (8 seats, 17 standees) and allows for easy wheelchair access.
-The guide way is typically constructed at grade, allowing for at grade crossings or, when required (because of the intensity of the transportation flows), elevated or underground.
+2getthere’s GRT system features automated mini-buses (ParkShuttles) and the supervisory system TOMS.
+The ParkShuttle vehicle accommodates 20 (12 seated, 8 standing) to 25 passengers (8 seated, 17 standing) and allows for easy wheelchair access.
+The guide way is typically constructed at grade, allowing for at grade crossings.

-The ParkShuttle GRT system basically operates comparable to a horizontal elevator.
-The vehicles will stop at every station indicated as destination and stations where transport has been requested.
-As a consequence the system will operate comparable to a bus service in peak hours and (almost) as a PRT system in off-peak hours (providing non-stop origin to destination connections).
+The ParkShuttle GRT system basically operates as a horizontal elevator.
+The vehicles will stop at every station selected as a destination and where transport has been requested.
+As a consequence it will operate as bus service in peak hours and almost as a PRT system in off-peak hours (providing direct origin to destination connections).

-Possible applications, whether they concern simple connections or (complicated) networks, range from city centers to residential areas, business and industrial parks, theme parks and resorts.
-A Group Rapid Transit system will typically be installed as a feeder system to a public transportation node or a (central) parking facility.
-This can be in a line connection, but a network connection is also possible.
+Possible applications, whether they require simple connections or networks, range from urban – city centers and residential areas – to campuses, business and industrial parks, leisure (theme parks and resorts) as well as airport applications.
+A GRT system will typically be installed as a feeder system to a public transit node or a parking facility.